rya-sge/access-denied/_posts/2024-10-24-Understanding ECDSA.md

-5. The signature is valid if:
+5.The signature is valid if:
 $$
 \begin{aligned}
 r \equiv x_1 \mod n